dotnet/training-tutorials/content/csharp/getting-started/lesson-12.md

 }
 ```

 The expression in this example is being assigned to a variable of type ``Func<int, int>``.
 Everything to the right of the ``=`` is the lambda expression, which has two parts.
 The (``=>``) is a special operator for lambda expressions splitting the method parameters from the code to execute.
-In the example above, the ``4`` is passed into the lambda expression and assigned to ``x``.
-Since the lambda expression is only one line, the result of that one line is the return value.
+In the example above, on the second line when addOne is called, the 4 is passed into the lambda expression and assigned to ``x``.
+Since the lambda expression is only one line, the result of that one line is the return value (there is no need for an explicit return statement).

 The following are some examples of lambda expressions: